base/node/README.md

 ## Troubleshooting

 For support please join our [Discord](https://discord.gg/buildonbase) post in `🛠｜node-operators`.
 You can alternatively open a new GitHub issue.
+If the containers fail to start, double-check that your L1 RPC variables are set in the correct environment file (for example, `.env.mainnet` or `.env.sepolia`) and that the file is loaded by your compose command.

 ## Disclaimer